-Science functions globally as a single club, with experimental evidence, mathematics and computation as its lingua franca.
+Science functions globally as a single club, a single cognitive formation, with a mix of experimental evidence, mathematics and computation as its lingua franca.
 The excellent networks characteristic of science amplify the responsibilities and opportunities of scientists.
 In recent decades, the organization of science has shifted to increase the number and scale of geographically dispersed, disciplinary networks as organizations and fiscal units.
 The distribution of institutions that house and enable science will surely shift again.

 The PHE examines the scientific enterprise from a variety of perspectives including the role of science in government and diplomacy, the institutional organization of scientific research, and the life of working scientists.